AppertaFoundation/COVID-19-screening-interface/README.md

 ## Summary

-This repostitory contains software which enables an organisatin to rapidly deploy a Covid-19 screening programme.
+This repository contains software which enables an organisation to rapidly deploy a Covid-19 screening programme.
 Data collected will be stored in the local openEHR database and reports to the WHO standard made available.

-Being Open Source, the application can be implemented within an organisation using extsting systems therefore reducing privacy and information governance challenges associated with cloud systems.
+Being Open Source, the application can be implemented within an organisation using existing systems therefore reducing privacy and information governance challenges associated with cloud systems.

-Being modlular, the application can be connected to an existing openEHR repository or operated with a standalone repository.
+Being modular, the application can be connected to an existing openEHR repository or operated with a stand-alone repository.

 ## Project aims

 The aims of this project are:

 1. Development of an Open Source Covid-19 screening application
+2. A clinically safe and sustainable application
 2. Ensure that it is accessible to anyone anywhere to use and improve
 3. Simple to deploy and operate
 4. Built using open standard interfaces and components
-5. Enables the user to collect screening data in an open, reusable and managable way
+5. Enables the user to collect screening data in an open, reusable and manageable way
 6. Provides reports to the WHO mandated standard
 7. Simplifying and ensuring maintenance of privacy